-To measure oil price uncertainty (OPU) we construct an observable monthly OPU index.
-In the spirit of Diebold and Kilian (2001) and Jurado et al. (2015), OPU is defined as the conditional volatility of the unpredictable component from a forecasting model of the real price of oil.3 Unlike commonly used volatility indicators, such as the Chicago Board Options Exchange's (CBOEs) Oil Price Volatility Index (OVX), or model based measures, e.g. autoregressive heteroscedasticity (ARCH) and stochastic volatility (SV) models, this definition captures the fact what matters for economic decision making is not whether the real price of oil has become more or less variable, but rather, whether it has become more or less predictable, i.e. less or more uncertain.
-In this sense, the index also differs from alternative OPU indexes that are based on OPEC announcements (Plante and Traum, 2012) or media coverage (Bonaparte, 2015).
+To measure oil price uncertainty (OPU), we construct an observable monthly OPU index.
+In the spirit of Diebold and Kilian (2001) and Jurado et al. (2015), OPU is defined as the conditional volatility of the unpredictable component from a forecasting model of the real price of oil.3 Unlike commonly used volatility indicators, such as the Chicago Board Options Exchange's (CBOEs) Oil Price Volatility Index (OVX), or model based measures, for example, autoregressive heteroscedasticity (ARCH) and stochastic volatility (SV) models, this definition captures the fact what matters for economic decision making is not whether the real price of oil has become more or less variable, but rather, whether it has become more or less predictable, that is, less or more uncertain.
+In this sense, the index also differs from alternative OPU indexes that are based on OPEC announcements (Plante & Traum, 2012) or media coverage (Bonaparte, 2015).

 Our results provide new insights on the relative roles of precautionary and speculative demand in generating real price of oil dynamics since the 1970s.
 Overall, we find that uncertainty driven precautionary demand for crude oil is, on average, the primary driver of fluctuations in the real price of oil that has previously been associated with storage demand shocks.
-Historically, we find that shifts in precautionary demand account for much of the oil price variation during periods of adverse sociopolitical conditions in the Middle-East, such as the 1979 oil crisis, as well as the oil price collapse during the Great Recession of 2008.
-In addition to finding an important role for precautionary demand, we also find that
+Historically, we find that shifts in precautionary demand account for much of the oil price variation during periods of adverse sociopolitical conditions in the Middle East, such as the 1979 oil crisis, as well as the oil price collapse during the Great Recession of 2008.
+In addition to finding an important role for precautionary demand, we also find that speculative demand was an important driver of the real price of oil collapse associated with the disbandment of OPEC in 1985 as well as the oil price decline of 2014.
+In line with existing research, we also find no evidence of rising speculative demand during the early millennium price surge of mid-2003-08 (Kilian, 2009; Kilian & Murphy, 2014).
+Instead, flow demand shocks account for much of the oil price dynamics during this period, a result that is generally attributed to unexpectedly high demand from emerging Asia (Aastveit et al., 2015; Kilian, 2009; Kilian & Hicks, 2013).